ileckfi/eXpansionPluginPack.github.io/docs/services/data_providers.md

 1. Script Mode or Dedicated server sends event.
 2. Dedicated server api receives the event.
 3. Multiple DataProviders are set to work in certain conditions.
-    - at begin of a map eXpansion<sup>2</sup> checks which data provider is most best suited for the current situation and starts it.
+    - at begin of a map eXpansion<sup>2</sup> checks which data provider is most best suited for the current situation and starts those.
 4. The Selected DataProvider sends it's abstracted event to Records plugin
+5. Records plugin doesen't need to tale into consideration changes coming from various scripts
-5. Records plugin can work as a new data provider which seeds other plugins who request the data upon.
+6. Records plugin can work as a new data provider which seeds data to other plugins who requested the data.
 6. Next plugins process the records plugin data, and show different things...
     1. a chat message plugin, which shows the new record at game chat.
     2. records widget, which draws hud element to the screen